uo294319/MoneyTrackerGUI/doc/dev.md

         - Wallet synchronized with the tabbed pannel.

    4. Keyboard restrictions
-      - Only allows alphanumeric values in description.
-      - Only allows +/- and digits in mov.
+      - Only allows digits and one dot in the amount.
-      - Only allows 20 char in description.
+      - Only allows letters and numbers in the tag

    5. Dynamic tables inside each element (all/expenses/income) of the tabbed pannel.
       - Modified with buttons left (Add, delete, Mod)